 Hi, I'm Ken and I created the olsouthrecipes website.
 I'm just an old guy that loves cooking (and gardening).
 I am retired and the website is basically a hobby that allows me to share my passion for good food.
 I was born and raised in the deep South and although I have traveled far and wide, I remember my roots in the South.

-It is important to me for you to know that the website features Google ads which pay the website hosting fee, but there is nothing for sale on the site.
-All the recipes are free and you are perfectly free to ignore the ads.
+It is important for you to know that the website features Google ads which help pay the website hosting fee, but there is nothing for sale on the site.
+All the recipes are free and it is your choice if you want to view the ads.

 About The Recipes